Book of Joshua (Samaritan): The manuscript

 The manuscript from which Juynboll prepared his edition was the property of Joseph Justus Scaliger, who, it is supposed, obtained it from the Egyptian Samaritans in 1584.
 Later, it was studied by Johann Heinrich Hottinger, who described it in his Exercitationes anti-Morinianæ (1644, pp. 109–116) and in his Smegma Orientale (1657).
 Two other manuscripts (in the British Museum and at Trinity College, Cambridge) have since come to Europe.
 An English translation of Juynboll's text has been made by Oliver Turnbull Crane ("The Samaritan Chronicle or Book of Joshua," New York, 1890).

 Date and authorship

 Contrary to Reland, Juynboll (preface to his edition) concluded that the Samaritan Joshua was the work of one author, who did not live later than the thirteenth century, basing his conclusion on the fact that Abu'l-Fath, who wrote in 1355, drew from it much material for his own chronicle.
 It is also quoted by Maqrizi (d.
 1441).

-Crane (1889) refers in his preface to Juynboll's "conclusion that it has been redacted into its present form about A. D. 1300, out of earlier documents", a conclusion also shared by Crane.
+Crane (1889) refers in his preface to Juynboll's "conclusion that it has been redacted into its present form about 1300 AD, out of earlier documents", a conclusion also shared by Crane.